nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 152

-### Description
+### PublicRoomMessage

 **DEPRECATED, used in Soulseek NS but not SoulseekQt**

-The server sends this when a new message has been written in a public room (every single line written in every public room).
+The server sends this when a new message has been written in the public room feed (every single line written in every public room).

-### Function Names

-  - Nicotine+: PublicRoomMessage

-### Data Order
+#### Data Order

   - Send
       - *No Message*